Factbox - Sanctions imposed on Myanmar

 -- EU governments tightened sanctions after a crackdown on pro-democracy protests led by Buddhist monks in September 2007, targeting 1,207 firms with measures including visa bans and asset freezes.

-The EU has a visa ban and asset freezes on members of the Myanmar military government and its backers.
+In April 2009, the EU extended for another year a visa ban and asset freezes on members of the Myanmar military government and its backers.
 It has long called for the release of political prisoners.

 -- France said last year there should be a global embargo on arms sales to Myanmar and economic sanctions focussed on its key exports, timber and rubies.
 Britain called for the U.N.
 Security Council to impose a global arms embargo.

--- The EU has added members of the judiciary responsible for extension of house arrest in 2009 of democracy leader Aung San Suu Kyi to its list of military officials subject to asset freezes and bans on travel.
+-- The EU has added members of the judiciary responsible for Suu Kyi's extension of house arrest in 2009 to its list of military officials subject to asset freezes and bans on travel.

--- The EU is due to review its sanctions policy early next year.

 U.S. SANCTIONS: